HichamBI/HichamBI.github.io/_posts/2015-04-25-Extending-Highchart-Adding-ColorAxis-to-charts-that-not-support-it.markdown

 #####- Dependencies :

--- highcharts.js
++ highcharts.js

--- heatmap.js
++ heatmap.js

--- jquery
++ jquery

 #####- Extending Pie chart :

 To add a Color Axis to a Pie chart we will :

-- Extend Pie series Types and define those properties : optionalAxis, colorKey, translateColors, type, axisTypes.
+1. Extend Pie Series and override these properties : optionalAxis, colorKey, translateColors, type, axisTypes.
-- Wrap the axis prototype render function to not render axis on Pie char.
+2. Wrap the axis prototype render function to not render axis on Pie char.
-- Wrap the pie series translate function to call heat map translateColor function.
+3. Wrap the Pie Series translate function to call heat map translateColor function.

 {% highlight javascript %}
     (function (H) {